Technigo/project-react-native-app/README.md

 An app that randomly generets space images by tapping buttons.

-Fetching images and titles with useEffect using the NASA API.
+Fetching images and titles with useEffect using NASA API.
 Styled with styled components.

 ## Core Tech